 (c) An employee under an annual contract of employment shall have the income from such contract averaged over the number of months covered under the contract regardless of whether the employee chooses to receive the income in fewer months.

 (2) Income received by a member of the assistance group is considered available to all members of the assistance group.
 This includes the receipt of social security Title II benefits.
 When a Title II beneficiary is a minor, benefits are usually paid through a representative payee.
-If the beneficiary is a member of the assistance group, it is necessary to determine if the entire amount of the Title II benefit is counted as income to the assistance group.
+When the beneficiary is a member of the assistance group, it is necessary to determine when the entire amount of the Title II benefit is counted as income to the assistance group.

-(b) If the representative payee does not reside in the same household as the beneficiary, only that portion made available to the beneficiary and/or caretaker is countable.
+(b) When the representative payee does not reside in the same household as the beneficiary, only that portion made available to the beneficiary and/or caretaker is countable.
 Title II benefits retained by a representative payee who does not reside in the same household as the beneficiary are not considered potential income to the OWF assistance group.

-(3) If income is received jointly by a member of the assistance group and one or more persons not in the assistance group, the assistance group member's portion to be considered is the amount made available to the assistance group member unless evidence is produced to the contrary.
+(3) When income is received jointly by a member of the assistance group and one or more persons not in the assistance group, the assistance group member's portion to be considered is the amount made available to the assistance group member unless evidence is produced to the contrary.

 (6) The assistance group, including the person responsible for a child receiving OWF benefits, is responsible for giving information necessary for income determinations, and for taking all actions necessary to obtain unconditionally available income.

-(a) Income shall be unconditionally available if the assistance group has only to claim or accept the income, or to establish eligibility for the income; e.g., relative's offer of a contribution, or RSDI benefits.
+(a) Income shall be unconditionally available when the assistance group has only to claim or accept the income, or to establish eligibility for the income; e.g., relative's offer of a contribution, or RSDI benefits.

 (E) How is gross earned and unearned income calculated?